Department of Economic Development, Training and Employment

 - Program for Parents

-WORKFORCE INVESTMENT BOARD / ONE-STOP SYSTEM
+WORKFORCE DEVELOPMENT BOARD / ONE-STOP SYSTEM

-The Workforce Investment Board (WIB), in concert with the County Executive, is a policy-making body on workforce development and is mandated by the Federal Workforce Investment Act (WIA).
+The Workforce Development Board (WDB), in concert with the County Executive, is a policy-making body on workforce development and is mandated by the Federal Workforce Investment Act (WIA).
 Represented by a diverse group of stakeholders in the private and public sector, the Board is responsible for developing strategies and policies to form a seamless, coordinated One-Stop System for an array of educational, employment and training programs that will meet the current and future demands of Essex County employers.

 - Business and Economic Development Committee